 It is no secret that Chief Marketing Officers have a lot of responsibilities on their plates.
 From creating, communicating, organizing and delivering valuable offerings to clients and business partners, CMOs must wear multiple hats in an effort to help their companies grow and succeed.
 With all of these daily tasks, it's easy to understand why CMOs let marketing compliance issues lapse.

-CMOs need to listen up, take note, and act now before the reputation and finances of their companies suffer.
 The following list showcases marketing and regulatory compliance trends that CMOs need to know if their companies want to avoid hefty fines and tarnished reputations.

 - Disclosures must be spelled out.
 The Federal Trade Commission (FTC) is paying close attention to advertising, which means that companies must effectively communicate and be transparent with consumers.
 Simple and unequivocal language must be used to spell out disclosures.
 For example, companies must clearly state when the writer has been compensated for an endorsement or advertisement.
 In addition, the FTC has stated that “disclosures must also be made in the same language as the predominant language in which ads are communicated.”